Living in Seoul as a Digital Nomad: A Complete Guide

 Another option is to stay in an expat-friendly serviced apartment as we did.
 You pay by the month, and the fee includes all the additional services (internet, heating, water, electricity).
 However, the prices are relatively high compared to AIRBNB, so I recommend it only for more extended stays (3+ months).

-We lived in a ~100 sqm, 2-bedroom service apartment and paid around 2.200 USD / month, including all the associated costs, access to the gym, and one underground parking space.
+We lived in a ~100 sqm, 2-bedroom service apartment and paid around 2.200 USD / month, including all the associated costs, access to the gym and indoor pool, and one underground parking space.

 Be aware that selective waste disposal is strictly enforced in Seoul.
 You must sort your waste by type (plastic, glass, metal, paper, food waste) and dispose of it in special bags, so make sure you ask your landlord about the entire process.
 Fines are high, so I suggest you pay attention to this.